Effect-TS/effect/packages/platform/README.md

 ### Implementing a `HttpApiGroup`

-First up, let's implement an `UsersApi` group with a single `findById` endpoint:
+First up, let's implement an `UsersApi` group with a single `findById` endpoint.

+The `HttpApiBuilder.group` api takes the `HttpApi` definition, the group name, and a function that adds the handlers required for the group.

+Each endpoint is implemented using the `HttpApiBuilder.handle` api.

 ```ts
 import {